-How to stop a dog’s bad breath, commonly known as Dog Breath!
+How to stop my dog’s bad breath, commonly known as Dog Breath!

 How can I help prevent canine dental disease?

-Building in an Antler treat to your dog’s routine can seriously help remove plaque.
-There has been a 23% increase in dental disease, particularly in older dogs.
-Dogs over the age of 12 years old .
+I recommend building in an Antler treat to your dog’s routine can seriously help remove plaque.
+There has been a 23% increase in dental disease, particularly in older dogs, most noteworthy dogs over the age of 12 years old .